- Home

 2. You’ll have more friends

-“Many women are not just surviving alone, they're thriving.
-They're empowered, they're making money, they're being healthy, they're traveling"
+Many women are not just surviving alone, they're thriving.
+They're empowered, they're making money, they're being healthy, they're traveling.

 – Teri Hatcher

 When you’re single, you typically have more time – and motivation – to invest in your friendships.
 And it often pays off.
-Across the world, single people have more friends than married people.
+Across the world, single people have more friends than married ones.
 According to research, in the UK, singles have an average of six close friends they could call on if they had a “severe emotional or financial crisis” – while married people have four.

-If you’ve just counted up your inner circle and found you have less than six, even including your chatty postman, it’s not too late to boost that number.
+If you’ve just counted your inner circle and found you have less than six, even including your chatty postman, it’s not too late to boost that number.
 In fact, you’re arguably in the perfect age bracket to do it.

 Other ways to make friends can include…